 With this little clarification the customer is reassured he won’t be bothered with phone calls.

-Especially in the purchase and subscription process, we need to include only the essential fields to be filled and clarify what we want the data for.
+Especially during the purchase and subscription stages, we need to ask for only the essential information to be filled in and clarify what we want the data for.

 Be careful with the words you choose.